 In January 2006, the Company entered into an agreement with ASKION to produce and test commercial grade MelaFind® hand-held imaging device systems.
-Under the agreement, ASKION is to produce up to 40 MelaFind® imaging devices for the Company to be utilized in the Company's pivotal trial which will be conducted at up to 20 clinical study sites in the United States.
+Under the agreement, ASKION is to produce imaging devices for the Company to be utilized in the Company's pivotal trial and at data collection sites in the United States and Europe.
 The Company is required to make payments to ASKION upon delivery of the MelaFind® systems.
-We expect to maintain a relationship, which has evolved as a month-to-month agreement, with ASKION and continue with development activities throughout 2007.
+We expect to maintain a relationship, which has evolved as a month-to-month agreement, with ASKION.
+This relationship continued for all or 2007 and we expect to continue with development activities throughout 2008.
+Total payments to ASKION amounted to \$2,473 in 2006 and \$2,333 in 2007.

-During January 2004, the Company entered into an employment agreement with its President and Chief Executive Officer (Dr. Gulfo) through December 31, 2005, which provided for a base salary of \$175, stock options and performance bonuses.
-The agreement provides for automatic one year renewal terms and renewed automatically for 2007.
-Effective May 31, 2006, his salary was increased to \$235, and he received a bonus in the amount of \$50.
+During January 2004, the Company entered into an employment agreement with its President and Chief Executive Officer (Dr. Joseph Gulfo) through December 31, 2005, which provided for a base salary of \$175, stock options, and performance bonuses.
+The agreement provides for automatic one year renewal terms and renewed automatically for the years 2006 and 2007.
+The Board of Directors increased his salary to \$235 and awarded a bonus in the amount of \$50 effective May 31, 2006, and effective April 1, 2007, increased his salary to \$260 and awarded a bonus in the amount of \$60.